pascallaliberte/modestjs.works/_i18n/en/_posts/2018-12-14-first-example-3-ways-code-cart.md

 enableQuantityFields()
 ```

-Notice too how we're using the `data-behavior` attribute instead of using an html `class` or `id` to associate our Javascript with an element on the page.
+Notice too how we're using the `data-behavior` attribute instead of using an html `class` or `id` to associate our JavaScript with an element on the page.
 That allows designers to change the classes freely without fear of affecting the behaviour.

 That trick comes from the folks at Basecamp.
 This next strategy comes from the folks at Basecamp too: Stimulus.